cashpw/notes.cashpw.com/content/posts/how_to_be_more_creative.md

 2. Pick the good ones
 3. If there are no good ideas, go to step 1

-Creativity is a product of volume.
 The best way I know to be creative is to produce a whole bunch of ideas without caring whether or not they're good or bad and then select from what's in front of me.

 References: